-Biodesign Innovation is a fast-paced, project-based course for graduate and post-doctoral students with a passion for entrepreneurship and a commitment to improving healthcare for patients around the world through technology innovation.
+Biodesign Innovation is a fast-paced, project-based course for graduate and post-graduate students with a passion for entrepreneurship and a commitment to improving healthcare for patients around the world through technology innovation.

 Over two quarters, multidisciplinary teams of Stanford students research and validate real-world medical needs, invent new health technology products to address them, and plan for their implementation into patient care.
 At the end of the course, motivated teams have the opportunity to compete for funding to continue developing their projects (see our Grants page for more information about the summer extension program).

-Our practical, proven process for health technology innovation is taught in a hand-on fashion with the help of dozens of experienced faculty, staff, and industry experts.
+Our practical, proven process for health technology innovation is taught in a hands-on fashion with the help of dozens of experienced faculty, staff, and industry experts.
 Students receive coaching and guidance from a combination of the following contributors:

 Seasoned professors with backgrounds in medicine, engineering, and business, and successful track records inventing and commercializing important health technologies.
 They provide a combination of didactic and hands-on learning.

 Subject Matter Experts

-Specialists from the health technology industry who consult with the teams on specific aspects of their plans (e.g., intellectual property, regulation, reimbursement).
+Specialists from the health technology industry who consult with the teams on specific aspects of their plans (e.g., intellectual property, regulation, reimbursement, business models).

 Corporate and Venture Investors